-With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to enjoy the great outdoors with friends and family.
+With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to start enjoying the great outdoors with friends and family.

 Mamma Mia Pizzeria in Summertown is probably Oxford’s finest authentic Pizzeria.
 It is well regarded for its traditional pizzas and authentic pasta dishes - all made with fresh, quality ingredients - as well as sumptuous desserts and a varied wine list.

 4) Cherwell Boathouse

 Dine outside on the banks of the River Cherwell at the Cherwell Boathouse restaurant.
 The family-owned restaurant, which was started in an authentic Victorian working Boathouse, alongside the punt station (established in 1904), will be using as much of their outside space as they can.